apache/ignite-3/modules/schema/src/main/java/org/apache/ignite/internal/schema/README.md

 fixsize columns, the columns are sorted by size, then by column name.
 Within the group of varsize columns, the columns are sorted by column name.
 Inside a row default values and nulls are omitted and encoded in the null-defaults map (essentially, a bitset).
-The size of the varsize columns offsets table is equal to the number of non-null varsize columns multiplied by entry size (a single entry size in the offsets table may be 1-2-4 bytes depending on format).
-The offset stored in the offsets table is calculated from the very first column value offset.
+The size of the varsize columns offsets table is equal to the number of non-null varsize columns multiplied by entry size.
+A single entry size in the offsets table may be 1-2-4 bytes depending on choosed format.
+The very first varlen offset is omited because it offset can be easily calculated using a null-map and fixed-size columns lengths.
+The offset stored in the offsets table is calculated from (the beginning of data section) the very first column value offset. **A row is always written in the most compact way.**

 ### Row construction and access
 To assemble a row with some schema, an instance of `org.apache.ignite.internal.schema.row.RowAssembler`